sonykey2003/mdtwinsrv2022/README.md

 ### Prerequisite
 * Create a folder to host the ISOs on Mac.
-* Customise your own Task Sequence and the options in CustomSettings.ini & Bootstrap.ini. (will be documentated in the section later of the current state)
-  * [ts.xml](https://systemscenter.ru/mdt2012.en/tsxml.htm) - your own Task Sequence template.
-  * [CustomSettings.ini & Bootstrap.ini](https://win10.guru/windows-deployment-with-mdt-part-3-customize-deployment/) - Customised task sequence settings.
 * Modify this line for your own folder mapping:
 ```ruby
 config.vm.synced_folder "<your-iso-folder>", "/mdt", type: "smb", smb_username: "<your_mac_username>"